-Terminating a contract is not the first thing you usually consider when entering into a new agreement but it is worth anticipating in the event you need to.
+Terminating contracts is not the first thing you usually consider when entering into new agreements but it is worth anticipating in the event you need to.
 A contract may be terminated for different reasons and under certain conditions based on the nature of the agreement or the circumstances of the termination.
 This article will provide a framework for approaching the termination of a contract which covers all the necessary steps from reviewing your considerations to satisfying your post-termination obligations.

 What contract are you terminating?

 The requirements for terminating a contract will vary depending on the type of contract you have entered into.
 Moreover, the termination of a contract will have different consequences depending on its nature.
-The party with the most power in the agreement will usually need to follow a more rigorous process for terminating the contract as the other side will be affected more significantly by the termination.
+The party with the most power in the agreement will usually need to follow a more rigorous process for terminating the contract such as giving the appropriate notice of termination as the other side will be affected more significantly by the termination.
 Before terminating a contract it is important to consider whether it really needs to be ended as most contract terminations are irreversible.